Churches and Steeples

 Work to begin on its full restoration in 2010.

 Structural repair of original belfry and queen post truss roof system.
 Supervision of roofing crew and installation of critical flashing elements at junction of steeple and sanctuary roof.
 Installation of accessible catwalk and lights within sanctuary roof attic space.
 Repair of replacement window sash in sanctuary.
+Clock Tower and face restorations.
+Interior and exterior painting.
+Read our blog posts about this job.

-First Universalist Church, Yarmouth, Maine 2006-2008
+FIRST UNIVERSALIST CHURCH, Yarmouth, Maine 2006-2008

 This steeple, erected in 1860, has a simple, eight-sided spire and open belfry.
 In 2006, we began the first of a four-phase project by removing the existing spire.